Skip over navigation

-Joan C. Bristol received her PhD in history at the University of Pennsylvania.
-She is the author of Christians, Blasphemers, and Witches: Afro-Mexican Ritual Practice in the Seventeenth Century (University of New Mexico Press, Diálogos series, 2007).
-Her articles appear in the Boletín del Archivo General de la Nación (Mexico), the Journal of Colonialism and Colonial History, and several edited volumes.
-Her current research interests include the intersection of gender and racial ideologies in colonial Spanish America and the history of pulque and mezcal in Mexico.
-Professor Bristol has served as secretary and chair of the Colonial Studies Committee of the Conference on Latin American History.
-Professor Bristol is affiliated with the Center for Global Studies and the Latin American Studies, Honors, and New Century College programs at George Mason.
+Joan C. Bristol is the author of Christians, Blasphemers, and Witches: Afro-Mexican Ritual Practice in the Seventeenth Century (University of New Mexico Press, Diálogos series).
+Her articles appear in the Boletín del Archivo General de la Nación (Mexico), the Journal of Colonialism and Colonial History, the Journal of Africana Religions, and other publications.
+Her research interests include the intersection of gender and racial ideologies in colonial Spanish America, Mexican crypto-Judaism, and the history of pulque and mezcal in Mexico.

 Current Research